 This course is designed for students interested in infants and young children; Child Development presents a thorough study of early human development.
-Topics include pregnancy, childbirth, infant care, emotional, social, intellectual and physical development of children through the sixth year of life.
-Students will have the opportunity to wear an empathy belly which simulates pregnancy and will take home "Baby Think It Over" overnight to experience parenting.
-Insight into child development is also gained when students operate a play-school in the spring for children who are three, four and five years of age.
+Topics include pregnancy, childbirth, infant care, emotional, social, intellectual and physical development of children.
+Students will take home "Baby Think It Over" overnight to experience parenting.
+Students will also spend time volunteering at Head Start during the last semester of the year.
 This class offers young people the opportunity to examine their future role as a mother or father in an effort to prepare for this important life event.
 Child Development will also be of interest to any student planning a career in teaching, pediatric nursing, child psychology, day care services or any field related to children.

-Career & Vechnical Education: Biomedical Sciences
+Career & Technical Education: Biomedical Sciences